kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_azure.md

 ## Step 2: Configure your Azure Blob Storage

-You can host your Kedro-Viz project on AzureBlobStorage.
+You can host your Kedro-Viz project on Azure Blob Storage.
 You must first create an Azure Storage account and then enable static website hosting.
 To do so, follow the [Azure tutorial](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal) to configure a static website on AzureBlobStorage.

 ```{note}
 Uploading your site's files will be done through Kedro-Viz